 2. The “Minstrel-Basic“ (below) is a more simple and less expensive version of the Minstrel-Modern dulcimer.
 This dulcimer features a flowing hour-glass shaped body of Black Walnut and a Butternut top, with a gracefully shaped flat tuning head.
 It has geared tuners for three strings only.
-The Minstrel-Basic mountain dulcimer boasts of no ‘extras’ (such as the 1.5 fret, inlays or dots) but presents as a basic, yet beautiful and affordable Mountain Dulcimer, (see Price Guide below).
+The Minstrel-Basic mountain dulcimer is a basic, yet beautiful and affordable Mountain Dulcimer, (see Price Guide below).

 ♥ ♥ ♥

-3. The “Jammer Model“ , pictured below can also be made with no extra frets or frills, it can be built on order, from $320 up to $360, plus shipping costs from New Jersey to your home.
+3. The “Jammer Model“ , pictured below is made with no extra frets or frills; it can be built on order, plus shipping costs from New Jersey to your home.
 It is the traditional Teardrop shape, made with solid woods (no plywood) – and can include Sound-hole rosettes, Inlaid Parquetry and Position Dots.

 A really lovely and affordable Mountain Dulcimer!